 Basic Jelly-Making Process and Tips

 Our specific recipes can be found farther down the page, but this is the general process for making jelly.
-It may look like a lot of steps, but it moves quickly and we simply want to provide plenty of detail!
+It may look like a lot of steps, but the process moves quickly.
+We simply want to provide plenty of detail!

 - Get out your recipe.
 Remember: Only prepare ingredients for one recipe at a time.
 Do not double.
 If a larger quantity of juice is used, longer boiling is needed, which can cause a loss of flavor, darkening of the jelly, and toughening of the jelly.

 - Always wash fruits right before cooking, no earlier.
-Wash under cold, running water rather than soaking them, especially when it comes to berries.
+Wash under cold, running water; do not soak fruits, especially berries.
 Wash your fruit.
-Remove stems, skins and pits from fruit; cut into pieces and crush.
-For berries, remove stems and blossoms and crush.
+Remove the stems, skins, and pits from the fruit; cut the fruit into pieces and crush it.
+For berries, remove the stems and blossoms and crush it.
 Seedy berries may be put through a sieve or food mill.

 Extracting the Fruit Juice

-- In your large, heavy, 8- to 10-quart saucepot, add fruit and only the amount of water called for by the recipe.
-Too much water will require longer time to strain and longer cooking time and not enough water may result in scorching (burning) the fruit.
+- In your heavy, 8- to 10-quart saucepot, add fruit and only the amount of water called for in the recipe.
+Too much water will require longer cooking time and longer straining time; too little water may result in scorching (burning) the fruit.

 - Cover, bring fruit juice to a rapid boil, stirring frequently.
-Reduce heat, cover loosely, and continue cooking, stirring and crushing the fruit until it is soft and the juices are flowing; berries only need a couple minutes and hard fruit like apples may need anywhere from 15 to 30 minutes.
+Reduce heat, cover loosely, and continue cooking, stirring and crushing the fruit until it is soft and the juices are flowing.
+Berries need only a couple of minutes and hard fruit like apples may need anywhere from 15 to 30 minutes.

-- Suspend a damp jelly and jam strainer or use wet cheesecloth over a colander or sieve.
-Pour the cooked fruit into the bag or cheesecloth and strain over a large bowl.
+- Over a colander or sieve, suspend a damp jelly and jam strainer or use wet cheesecloth.
+Place the colander or sieve over a large bowl and pour the cooked fruit into the bag or cheesecloth to strain into the bowl.
 For the best results, let it strain (drip) without forcing the liquid.
 This may take 2 hours or longer.
-If you squeeze the bag to extract the juice faster, you’ll still get good juice, but it will be cloudy, and so will your jelly.
-Tip: If the yield of juice is slightly less than the recipe quantity required, add ½ cup boiling water to the remailing fruit pulp to extract additional juice or you can use unsweetened apple or white grape juice to extend the quantity.
+If you squeeze the bag to extract the juice faster, you’ll get good juice, but it will be cloudy and so will your jelly.
+Tip: If the yield of juice is slightly less than the recipe quantity required, add ½ cup boiling water to the remailing fruit pulp to extract additional juice or use unsweetened apple or white grape juice to extend the quantity.